Azzy226/Rust-particle-spider-Cursor/README.md

 # Rust-particle-spider-Cursor
 Rust particle (spider) Cursor

-I have another version without the particles and a more recognizable "spider" without making a Field to walk on the legs would just stick together and kind of flow like a jelly fish it was a bad spider good jelly so i revamped to this awhile back and am just now uploading it lol like ten minutes ago lol "awhiiiiiiiiiile" lol
+I have another version without the particles and a more recognizable "spider".

+But without making a Field to walk on the legs would just stick together and kind of flow like a jelly fish it was a bad spider good jelly so i revamped to this awhile back and am just now uploading it lol like ten minutes ago lol "awhiiiiiiiiiile" lol